A Spiritually-Grounded, Unorthodox Literary Lens

 The author has what it takes to give readers the interest they need in reading the Bible, but it also offers a guide to understanding its message.
 Bibliture: Genesis - The Ten Commandments is a great tool for Bible study groups as well as individual exploration of the Bible."

-Life is the consciousness of the universe
+Life is the universe

 coming into being